beanduan22/SupXamt/README.md

 Xamt is a cross-framework API matching and differential testing pipeline for deep-learning libraries.
-The target libraries are Chainer, JAX, Keras, MindSpore, MXNet, PaddlePaddle, TensorFlow, and PyTorch.
+The target libraries are Chainer, JAX, Keras, MindSpore, PaddlePaddle, TensorFlow, and PyTorch.

 NumPy and SciPy are not standalone target libraries in the Xamt method.
 They may appear as runtime helpers or as framework-owned namespaces such as